databricks/tmm/XML-ingest-demo/README.md

 ## Setup

 The notebook starts by setting up the necessary files and directories for the XML processing demo.
 It defines paths to XML files, XSD schemas, and a schema location for Auto Loader.
-The required libraries, such as pandas, are also imported.

 ## Reading XML Data